 However, simply purchasing a modern, high tech, skinning knife is not particularly useful if you are not knowledgeable about how to use it.
-Therefore, read on and you will find useful information that will help you to wield this modern, high tech, tool with the ease of a professional butcher.
+We hope that our short post here will help you wield this modern tool with the ease of a professional butcher.

 What Type of Blade Design Should I use?